Fork me on GitHub

 java -jar gw.jar "glob:**/*.java"

-java -jar gw.jar "regex:^.*/[^/]+\.java$"
+java -jar gw.jar "regex:^.*/[^/]+\\.java$"

 Typical Workflow

-- Review the generated changes and commit them to version control.
+4. Review generated changes in version control.

 Java Version

 Ghostwriter requires Java 8+.
-In addition to the Java runtime, successful execution also depends on a valid AI provider/model configuration and any external connectivity required by the configured provider.
+Practical use also requires a valid GenAI provider and model configuration, plus any connectivity needed by the selected provider.

 Configuration